Own-Data-Privateer/hoardy-web/README.md

 In other words, `pwebarc` is your own personal [Wayback Machine](https://web.archive.org/) which passively archives everything you see and, unlike the original Wayback Machine, also archives HTTP `POST` requests and responses, and most other HTTP-level data.

+Also, unless configured otherwise, [`pWebArc` (the extension)](./extension/) will dump and archive collected data immediately, to both prevent data loss and to free the used RAM as soon as possible, to keeping your browsing experience snappy even on ancient hardware.

+Unlike most of [its alternatives](#alternatives), `pwebarc` **DOES NOT**:

+- require you to capture and/or collect and/or archive and/or export recorded data explicitly one page/browsing session at a time (the default behaviour is to archive everything completely automatically, though the extension implements optional ["limbo mode"](./extension/page/help.org#faq-limbo) which delays archival of collected data and provides optional manual/semi-automatic control if you want it);

+- force you to use Chromium (you can use `pWebArc` with Firefox, Tor Browser, LibreWolf, etc, which is not a small thing, since if you tried using any of the close alternatives running under Chromium, you might have noticed that the experience there is pretty awful: it becomes even slower than usual, large files don't get captured, random stuff fails to be captured at random times because Chromium randomly detaches its debugger from its tabs... none of these problems exist on Firefox-based browsers because Firefox does not fight ad-blocking and hardcore ad-blocking extensions and `pWebArc` use the same browser APIs);

+- require you to download the data you want to archive twice or more (you'd be surprised how commonly other tools will either ask you to do that explicitly, or just do that silently when you ask them to save something);

+- require you to store all the things in browser's local storage where they can vanish at any moment;
+- require you to run a database server;
+- share your archived data with anyone by default;

+- require you to run a web browser to view the data you already archived (in fact, `wrrarms` comes with [a bunch of scripts](./tool/script/) which allow you to use other tools for that; e.g., a script to view HTML documents via `pandoc` piped into `less` in [your favorite tty emulator](https://st.suckless.org/)).

 Technically, `pwebarc` is most similar to

 - [archiveweb.page](https://github.com/webrecorder/archiveweb.page) project, but following "capture and archive everything with as little user input as needed now, figure out what to do with it later" philosophy, and not limited to Chromium;